winnifredobi/DSA-Documentation/README.md

 - Cross-sell / up-sell history

 3. Key Metrics to Analyze
-Here are key performance indicators (KPIs) to consider:
+Some of the key performance indicators (KPIs) to consider are as follows:

 Metric	Description
-Product Uptake Rate	% of accounts that have adopted at least one product Average Products per Account	Total number of products ÷ total accounts Product Penetration Rate	% of accounts that have each type of product Cross-sell Rate	% of accounts with >1 product
+- Product Uptake Rate: *The percentage of accounts that have adopted at least one product*
+- Average Products per Account:	*Total number of products ÷ total accounts*
+- Product Penetration Rate:	*Percentage of accounts that have each type of product*
+- Cross-sell Rate: *Percentage of accounts with >1 product*
-Time to First Uptake	Average time from account opening to product adoption Churn Rate by Product	% of accounts closing products over time
+- Time to First Uptake:	*Average time from account opening to product adoption*
+- Churn Rate by Product: *Percentage of accounts closing products over time*

-🔹 4.
-Segmented Analysis
+4. Segmented Analysis
-Analyze uptake across different account types:
+Subsequently we begin to analyze uptake across different product types:

 Example:
-Account Type	Credit Card Uptake	Loan Uptake	Insurance Uptake	Avg Products/Account Savings	35%	15%	10%	1.6
+Account Type	Card Uptake	TAJWay Uptake	USSD Uptake Internet Banking Uptake	Avg Products/Account Qard	35%	40% 15%	10%	1.6
-Business	60%	55%	30%	2.8
+Mudarabah Current Account	5%	55%	30%	2.8
-Student	45%	5%	3%	1.3
+Mudarabah Savings	45%	50% 45%	30%	5.2
+Mudarabah Term Deposit 0%	0%	0% 0%	1.3

-🔹 5.
-Visualization Ideas
+5. Visualization Ideas
-Bar charts: Product uptake per account type
+- Bar charts: Product uptake per account type

-Heatmaps: Cross-sell behavior between products
+- Heatmaps: Cross-sell behavior between products

-Line graphs: Trends over time in product adoption
+- Line graphs: Trends over time in product adoption

-Funnel chart: Conversion from account opening → first product → second product, etc.
+- Funnel chart: Conversion from account opening → first product → second product, etc.

-🔹 6.
-Insights and Recommendations
+6. Insights and Recommendations
-From the above analysis, you can extract actionable insights:
+From the above analysis, you can extract the underlisted actionable insights:

-Which account type has the highest cross-sell potential?
+- Which account type has the highest cross-sell potential?

-Are there underperforming segments for certain products?
+- Are there underperforming segments for certain products?

-Do specific account types show early uptake trends?
+- Do specific account types show early uptake trends?

-What promotional or onboarding strategies might boost uptake?
+- What promotional or onboarding strategies might boost uptake?

-🔹 7.
-Optional Advanced Analytics
+7. Optional Advanced Analytics

-Predictive modeling: Use machine learning to predict likelihood of product uptake based on customer/account features.
+- Predictive modeling: *Use machine learning to predict likelihood of product uptake based on customer/account features.*

-Cohort analysis: See how uptake varies by customer onboarding cohort.
+- Cohort analysis: *See how uptake varies by customer onboarding cohort.* and ultimately;

-Survival analysis: Model time to product adoption or churn.
+- Survival analysis: *Model time to product adoption or churn.*

-Would you like to go further with a mock dataset, a template for reporting, or help building visualizations (e.g. in Excel, Python, or Power BI)?
+**Thank you!**